-5.3 Path Vector (PV)
+C. Path Vector (PV)

 We next show the results of our experiments for the Path Vector protocol.
-The detection-thresholds when a corrupt node misstates distances to a single node is charted in Fig. 12 as a function of the distance between monitor and liar.
-The distance is measured as a percent of distance to the furthest node in.
-It is clear from this graphs that anomalies are more easily detected in path-vector than distance-vector and that the distance between the monitor and liar clearly affects the monitor's ability to detect anomalies.
+The detection-thresholds when a corrupt node misstates distances to a single node is charted in Figs. 14 and 15 as a function of the distance between monitor and liar.
+The distances are measured in hops in Fig. 14 and as a percent of distance to the furthest node in Fig. 15.
+It is clear from these graphs that anomalies are more easily detected in path-vector than distance-vector and that the distance between the monitor and liar clearly affects the monitor's ability to detect anomalies.